 I frequently reference colonization, settler colonialism, and settlers on this blog.
 This post is meant to be a reference page to explain what I mean by these terms.
-I will likely edit it and add to it over time (without explicitly publishing dates when I’ve done so), and I welcome comments and questions that add to collective understanding of these terms.
-I write this page from an admittedly U.S.-centric perspective.
+I will edit it and add to it over time (without explicitly publishing dates when I’ve done so), and I welcome comments and questions that add to collective understanding of these concepts.
+I write this page from a U.S.-centric perspective, as this is the ecological, social and political context I am primarily enmeshed within.

 What is settler colonialism?
 How is it distinct from plain old colonialism?